Angels Flight (novel)

-Plot summary
+Plot

-Los Angeles Police Department Detective Harry Bosch is assigned to investigate the murder of prominent African-American attorney Howard Elias late on a Friday night on Angels Flight, a funicular railway in downtown L.A.
+LAPD detective Harry Bosch is assigned to investigate the murder of prominent African-American attorney Howard Elias on Angels Flight, a funicular railway in downtown Los Angeles.
 Elias was found shot to death along with a Hispanic woman, Catalina Perez.
-The detectives from Robbery-Homicide Division who were initially assigned to the case conclude that Perez was an innocent bystander and that Elias was the target.
-Elias was known for representing plaintiffs in racial harassment and police violence suits against the LAPD, and had a bad reputation in the department.
+The detectives from Robbery-Homicide Division (RHD) who were initially assigned to the case conclude that Perez was an innocent bystander and that Elias was the target.
+Elias was known for representing minority plaintiffs in civil suits against the LAPD and had a bad reputation within the department.
 Due to the accuracy of the gunshots used in the crime, Bosch realizes that his fellow police officers are the most likely suspects.

-Despite the fact that the murders were not in Bosch's precinct, Hollywood Division, Deputy Chief of Police Irvin Irving is forced to remove RHD because many of its detectives are defendants in a case Elias was bringing to federal court.
-Elias was representing a man named Michael Harris who was recently acquitted of the murder of Stacey Kincaid, the young daughter of a prominent local car dealer.
-Harris claims that the fingerprint evidence against him was planted, and that detectives from RHD tortured him in an effort to obtain a confession.
-Irving and Bosch are aware that Elias' death could inflame tensions in South-Central L.A., possibly leading to a repeat of the riots of 1992, especially if his killer was found to be a police officer.
-Bosch suspects that he is being set up to fail by Irving after one of his rivals, Detective John Chastain of the Internal Affairs Division, is assigned to help him work the case.
+Despite the fact that the murders were not in Bosch's division, Deputy Chief of Police Irvin Irving is forced to remove RHD because many of its detectives are defendants in a case Elias was bringing to federal court.
+Elias was representing a man named Michael Harris, who was recently acquitted of the murder of Stacey Kincaid, the young stepdaughter of local car dealer Sam Kincaid.
+Harris claims that the fingerprint evidence against him was planted, and that detectives from RHD tortured him to obtain a confession.
+Irving and Bosch are aware that Elias' death could inflame tensions in South Central Los Angeles.
+This could possibly lead to a repeat of the 1992 riots, especially if his killer was found to be a police officer.
+Bosch suspects that he is being set up to fail by Irving after one of his rivals, Internal Affairs detective John Chastain, is assigned to help him work the case.